mjosborne1/Patient-Dashboard/README.md

 - **Profile & Logout** – Manage your session with a click.
 - **Smooth Transitions** – No full page reloads, thanks to HTMX.

+Additional features added in this repo
+- **Settings** to choose a server to pull from
+- **PatientSummary** $summary bundles to text area for use in IG examples
+- **Diagnostic Requesting** dialog, create an AU eRequesting compliant bundle in the text area
 ---

 ## 🛠️ Quickstart